fabriziomurgo/Insurance-claims/README.md

 ### ⚡ Highlights
 Fraud: 25% of claims flagged as fraudulent, with weekend peaks.
-Risk: analysis of damage severity and hourly distribution (peak at 3:00 pm).
+Risk: analysis of damage severity and hourly distribution.
-Demographics: focus on the State of West Virginia, with 217 ZIP codes involved.

 ### 📊 Main Sections
 Summary dashboard